UniqueSecure/MePOSiOSSDK/README.md

 The MePOS connect SDK has been tested with the latest MePOS 3.1 firmware.

 ## Version
-The current version of the MePOS SDK for iOS is 1.0.0
+The current version of the MePOS SDK for iOS is 1.0.1

 ## Requirements
 * iOS 9 or later
 * XCode 8.2.1
-* Swift 3
+* Works in Swift 3 and Objective-C

 ## Use of the MePOS connect SDK on iOS

 ### Libraries
-The MePOS connect SDK for iOS currently includes two flavors.

-* MePOS Connect for devices
-* MePOS Connect for simulator
-The MePOS connect library is provided as a folder (.framework) for use in XCode.
+The MePOS connect SDK for iOS is provided as a folder (.framework) for use in XCode.
+This is a Universal library and should work under the following architectures:

+* i386
+* x86_64
+* arm_v7
+* arm64

 ### How to import the framework
-In this repository there are two frameworks folder.
-One of them must be added to your Xcode project, depending if you are testing in a simulator or a real device.

-This must be done in two places:
+Either if you use the framework in a device or a simulator this must be done in two places:

 1) Add the framework to your project (Build Phases -> Link Binary -> + -> Other).